Code-Institute-Submissions/teman67-Project_3/README.md

 ## Fixed Bugs

 - When a user was captured by snake or spider and select y to play again, the picked up items from right door did not remove from the selection list.
-Adding:
+Adding the following list to the right_door function solved the bug:
   - has_candle = False
   - has_matches = False
   - has_knife = False
   - has_hammer = False
   - has_rope = False
-to the right_door function solved the bug.

 ## Deployment